bryceholcomb/bryceholcomb.github.io/_posts/2015-01-15-turing-why-im-here.md

 I came to Turing to learn beyond just the basics of web development, and a few of my goals are:

+- Get feedback
 - Learn to develop on a team
 - Give back to the community

 If you want to know the plethora of reasons why I chose Turing in particular, feel free to shoot me an email.

+### Feedback

+What little time I spent programming before Turing was in isolation.
+I didn't have any sort of feedback loop other than seeing one way of doing things through a tutorial.
+I most look forward to learning other ways of solving the same technical challenge, as we all know there is no single way of doing things in programming.

+I really value gaining a depth of knowledge that can only come through diversity of opinion and I believe Turing will afford me the opportunity to hear and see those differences in action.
+They already have a structured mentorship program as well as code reviews with instructors after projects, but I am also looking forward to the more impromptu feedback from other students who are in the same technical "boat" as myself.

 ### Teamwork